0xB44EFD8751077F97/guides/qubes-whonix-guides/monero/monero-wallet-daemon-isolation.md

 user@host:~$ sudo systemctl start monerod user@host:~$ sudo systemctl status monerod
 ```
 + Issue any command to the running daemon as user `monerod`.
-To see commands:
+To see help menu:

 ```
 user@host:~$ sudo -u monerod monerod help
 ```
 ### 5.2.
 Monitor the daemon
 + Check the sync status.

 ```
 user@host:~$ sudo -u monerod monerod status
 Height: 1642996/1643496 (99.9%) on mainnet, not mining, net hash 475.35 MH/s, v7, up to date, 5(out)+0(in) connections, uptime 0d 0h 0m 5s
 ```
 + Watch the debug log.

 ```
 user@host:~$ sudo tail -f /home/monerod/.bitmonero/bitmonero.log
 ```
 + You can begin to use your wallet when the sync status shows:

 ```
 Height: 1643497/1643497 (100.0%) on mainnet, not mining, net hash 462.02 MH/s, v7, up to date, 8(out)+0(in) connections, uptime 0d 0h 6m 26s
 ```
 + Or when the debug log shows `SYNCHRONIZED OK`.

 ```